brogan-leidos/Diggit/README.md

    -> Desert (Pressure points)
    -> Volcano (lava plumes that fill the site)
    -> Forest (high vegatation, vegtables baby)
-   -> Lakeside/Ocean (oil or something?
-   -> Frozen area (Ice sheets that crack as one unit)
+   -> Lakeside/Ocean (oil can spill, clouding visibility -> Frozen area (Ice sheets that crack as one unit)

 TODO: (prioritized from highest to lowest)